Biden’s infrastructure plan aims to turbocharge U.S. shift from fossil fuels

 “Certainly, we will review any proposed clean energy standard closely,” he said, “and we support policies that enable our member electric companies to continue to get the energy they provide as clean as they can as fast as they can, without compromising the affordability and reliability our customers value.”

-Ralph Izzo, chief executive of the New Jersey-based utility PSE&G, said a national clean energy standard "would be terrific if we can get it through Congress.”
-His utility has closed almost all its coal plants and older natural gas plants, and is a partner in offshore wind developments.
+Ralph Izzo, chief executive of the New Jersey-based utility PSEG, said a national clean energy standard “would be terrific if we can get it through Congress.”
+His utility has closed almost all its coal plants and older natural gas plants and is a partner in offshore wind developments.

 The White House has not specified what levels of solar, wind or other renewable energy would be required under its plan, leaving that to talks with members of Congress.
-Biden has already said he wants a carbon-free electricity grid by 2035, so the proposed standard will probably be large.
+Biden has said he wants a carbon-free electricity grid by 2035, so the proposed standard will probably be large.

+University of Chicago economics professor Michael Greenstone noted that the Biden proposal would include nuclear and hydropower, which are not typically part of state renewable portfolio standards.
+“A policy that treats all carbon-free sources equally is likely to perform much better,” he said.

+The Republican National Committee put out a news release attacking the new programs before Biden had started speaking.
+“It’s no secret Joe Biden loves killing jobs,” the release said.
+“While Biden destroys jobs, all he has to offer is a phony plan full of false promises, burdensome regulations, and higher taxes.”

-Biden also plans to ask Congress to provide $174 billion to boost the U.S. market share of electric vehicles and their supply chains, from raw materials to retooled factories.
+Biden did not hold back on spending requests.
+He also plans to ask Congress to provide $174 billion to boost the U.S. market share of electric vehicles and their supply chains, from raw materials to retooled factories.
 He reiterated that he wants to establish 500,000 electric vehicle charging stations by 2030 and electrify 20 percent of the nation’s yellow school buses.

 Biden also requested $10 billion for a new Civilian Climate Corps, a name designed to echo President Franklin D. Roosevelt’s Civilian Conservation Corps.
 Biden’s version would hire an army of young people to work on projects that conserve and restore public lands and waters, increase reforestation, increase carbon sequestration through agriculture, protect biodiversity, improve access to recreation, and build resilience to climate change.

-The president called on Congress to provide $35 billion in pursuit of a breakthrough technology that would address the climate crisis and boost the climate equivalent of the Defense Advanced Research Projects Agency, whose defense and energy versions have been very popular on Capitol Hill.
+The president called on Congress to provide $35 billion in pursuit of a breakthrough technology that would address the climate crisis and boost the climate equivalent of the Defense Advanced Research Projects Agency, whose defense and energy versions have been popular on Capitol Hill.
 He also asked for $15 billion for climate-related demonstration projects.

 The search for a breakthrough technology, or a climate moonshot, has attracted support from some well-known tech titans.
 Microsoft co-founder Bill Gates in 2015 founded Breakthrough Energy, whose board includes Jeff Bezos, founder of Amazon and owner of The Washington Post.